NeuralTrust/ai-gateway-ce/README.md

 ## 📜 License

-AI Gateway CE is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+TrustGate is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Star History